 If you need to contact me and would like to contribute stories or pictures, please email me on-

 I was married at St Mathias church by vicar Winkle on February 12 1983, after being allowed home from the hospital for the weekend.
 The reception was held at the New club, Treharris.
 I continued to have problems with my injuries and it was decided that the best option left was to amputate my right leg, Mr Hombal, my surgeon, and a resident of Treharris in Pantanas had saved my leg for nearly five years and was disappointed but at the end of the day I was newly wed and amputation meant a better quality of life for me than spending more time in hospital.

 Following the miners’ strike I started work back at the Taff Merthyr colliery on the surface, I stayed there until a few months before it closed in 1993.
-I have two grown-up sons, Geraint and Peter Corkrey and a Handsome grandson called Taylor and two beautiful granddaughters called Alexia and Olivia.
+I have two grown-up sons, Geraint and Peter Corkrey and a Handsome grandson called Taylor and three beautiful granddaughters called Alexia, Olivia and Reeva.
 I currently live in Susannah Place, Treharris and apart from a year in the Rhondda, I have always lived in the Treharris postal district.